ory/docs/docs/kratos/install.md

 The client and server **binaries are downloadable at the [releases tab](https://github.com/ory/kratos/releases)**.
 There is currently no installer available.
-You have to add the Oathkeeper binary to the PATH environment variable yourself or put the binary in a location that is already in your `$PATH` (e.g. `/usr/local/bin`, ...).
+You have to add the Kratos binary to the PATH environment variable yourself or put the binary in a location that is already in your `$PATH` (e.g. `/usr/local/bin`, ...).